aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 - A VPC configured with public and private subnets to provide you with your own virtual network on AWS.
 - In the public subnet, a managed NAT gateway to allow outbound internet access for resources in the private subnets.
 - In the public subnet, a Linux login/submission host running NICE DCV to allow remote desktop and Secure Shell (SSH) access to the environment.
-- In the private subnet, an LSF master running IBM Spectrum LSF with the Resource Connector feature enabled, Amazon EC2 compute instances that are dynamically provisioned by LSF, and a Linux-based NFS server for runtime scratch data.
+- In the private subnet, an LSF master running IBM Spectrum LSF with the Resource Connector feature enabled to dynamically provisioned Amazon EC2 compute instances based on demand from the LSF queues.
-- An Amazon Elastic File System (EFS) file system for the LSF distribution and configuration files.
+- An Amazon FSx for NetApp ONTAP file system for share file storage.

-> NOTE: This tutorial also provides an option to launch the cluster in an existing VPC.
-The architecture will be similar to the diagram above, but it will not include a Linux-based NFS server and will instead rely on EFS as the sole shared NFS file system.
+> NOTE: This tutorial also provides an option to launch the cluster into an existing VPC.

 ## Planning the Deployment